andrewdnguyen/COGS-121-Project/milestone6.md

 ## Data Visualization

+We originally thought of just implementing bar charts, visualizing an emotion's relevancy score out of 10 with a full bar being 10.
+However, a relevance score is an unintuitive way to understand the data.
+The user wants to understand how much of a particular emotion makes up their speech.
+By creating a visual pie chart, we show more prevalent emotions with larger sections.
+This way, the user easily understands the emotional makeup of their words.

 ![](/m6-screenshots/emotion-pie-chart.png)

-Show percent score out of total
-E.g.:
+We generated this using Plotly.js because of how simple it was to implement.
+Then we did some simple math, which goes like this:
-- all emotions get total score of 1.5
+- Add up all relevance scores to get a total score (e.g. 1.5)
+- Anger has a relevancy score of 0.76, so divide it by the total
-- sadness is 0.76 out of 1.5 = 0.5 -> 50%
+  - 0.76/1.5 = 0.5 -> 50%
-- on pie chart, they show up as 50%
+- On pie chart, Anger makes up 50% of it
-- now you know that the majority of the transcript was sad, instead of trying to understand relevance scores
+- Now the user knows that the majority of the transcript was angry.